 Interpeace is implementing this project in partnership with the Ministry of Health and Public Hygiene, the Ministry of Defense and Veterans, the Ministry of Territorial Administration, Decentralization and Security, the Ministry of National Solidarity and Humanitarian Action, Gender and Family, as well as civil society organizations and NGOs operating in the Cascades region.

-Collaboration is planned with a network of local mediators, intervening as close as possible to those affected and mobilizing them, particularly members of the Defense and Security Forces injured in operations, internally displaced persons and host communities.
+Collaboration is planned with a network of local mediators, who will intervene as close as possible to those affected and mobilise them, particularly members of the Defence and Security Forces injured in operations, internally displaced persons, and host communities.

 For Interpeace, psychosocial well-being and mental health are essential components of medium- and long-term peacebuilding initiatives.
 Strengthening social cohesion means meeting people’s social, economic and psychological needs.

-To achieve this, Interpeace implements its interventions through an inclusive approach, i.e. the co-creation and collaborative conceptualization of tools adapted to different contexts.
-To implement the analysis dimension, Interpeace uses Participatory Action Research as its methodology.
+To achieve this, Interpeace implements its interventions through an inclusive approach, i.e. the co-creation and collaborative conceptualisation of tools adapted to different contexts.
+Interpeace uses Participatory Action Research as its methodology to implement the analysis dimension.

 Drawing on its experience in implementing programmes linking mental health, psychosocial well-being, livelihoods and social cohesion/peacebuilding in post-conflict contexts, such as Rwanda, Interpeace intends to facilitate the response to these different challenges.